zoltanbedi/grapqhl-todo-app-typescript/README.md

-# Todo app with aws appsync and graphql
+# Todo app with aws appsync and graphql.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app)